 Exploring Brisbane’s early roots via the river

 Departing the confines of the bay, the catamaran glides smoothly and swiftly through the waters of Moreton Bay.
-In the distance you can make out Redcliffe and Shorncliffe, two large communities on the shores of the smaller Deception Bay.
+In the distance, you can make out Redcliffe and Shorncliffe, two large communities on the shores of the smaller Deception Bay.

 Moreton Island is one of Queensland’s great sandy islands

 Disembarking at the main jetty, we’re immediately taken back by the clarity and blueness of the waters.
 For a place just an hour from Brisbane it’s paradise.
-A large welcoming party of pelicans are hanging out on the beach, occasionally taking turns at diving for tiny whiting and bream in the shallows.
+A large welcoming party of pelicans is hanging out on the beach, occasionally taking turns at diving for tiny whiting and bream in the shallows.

 Tangalooma Island Resort

-With only a limited time frame offered for the day trip you will have to choose your activities wisely.
-Do you take an excursion in a glass bottom boat to see the fish at the wrecks?
+With only a limited time frame offered for the day trip, you will have to choose your activities wisely.
+Do you take an excursion in a glass-bottom boat to see the fish at the wrecks?
 Do you go snorkeling at these wrecks (they are man-made wrecks designed to create a safe anchorage and to attract marine life)?
 How about a helicopter ride?
 Then of course there’s the simple appeal of swimming or sunning yourself on the beach.

 Taking a Quad Bike Tour

-As we’ve snorkeled and sand tobogganed in the past, today we opt for an ATV experience then a leisurely swim.
+As we’ve snorkeled and sand tobogganed in the past, today we opt for an ATV experience, then a leisurely swim.
 Choosing a tandem quad bike immediately has its benefits.
-With the heavy point of gravity the ATV is almost impossible to flip.
+With the heavy point of gravity, the ATV is almost impossible to flip.
 We attend a briefing and are fitted with helmets before heading down to the beach to find our trusty steel steed awaiting.

 We are assigned small groups led by a member of staff and shown the basics.
-Our instructor takes us through a series of S shaped turns and braking maneuvers before we hit the trails.
+Our instructor takes us through a series of S-shaped turns and braking maneuvers before we hit the trails.
 Climbing gradually behind the resort’s bungalows and apartments the road quickly switches to deep sand and the quad jumps into a lower gear as it adjusts to the situation.